radanskoric/radanskoric.github.io/_posts/2023-11-28-using-turbo-frame-streams-without-rails.markdown

 Rails usually does a lot of work behind the scenes to weave its magic in service of *complexity compression*, but in this case Rails actually needs to do very very little.
 So to use turbo without it you also need to do very little.
 What is needed is:
 1. A scheme to generate consistent ids for turbo frames so Turbo correctly knows what content is meant to go where.
 2. Wrap all relevant segments of HTML in `<turbo-frame id="my_consistent_id">` tags.
 4. Render the response with `content-type: text/html`.
-Every framework, including Sinatra, will do for you by default.
+Every framework, including Sinatra, will do that for you by default.

 Consider the very first thing we needed for our application: an "Add task" link that loads displays a new task form inline.